-Activities 2013/14 Undertake monitoring and surveillance of consent conditions and Programme inspections for high risk consent conditions and permitted activities are completed, with required permitted activities to ensure that the relevant criteria are met, and re-inspections, and infringement notices or other enforcement action, completed as necessary. avoid repeat occurrences.
-Respond to all reported pollution incidents that could have a negative 1.
-All high priority reported pollution incidents are physically responded to within either 1, 4 or 24 hours according to effect on water, land, coast and air within Council's specified timeframes.
+Activities 2014/15 Undertake monitoring and surveillance of consent conditions and Programme inspections for high risk consent conditions and permitted activities are completed, with required permitted activities to ensure that the relevant criteria are met, and re-inspections, and infringement notices or other enforcement action, completed as necessary. avoid repeat occurrences.
+Respond to all reported pollution incidents that could have a negative effect on water, land, coast and air within Council's specified timeframes.
 2. All medium priority reported pollution incidents are physically responded to within either 2 days, 1 week or 2 weeks according to required response timeframe.
 3. All low priority reported pollution incidents are physically responded to when resources permit.